-The University marks the beginning of each academic year with Opening Exercises which is held in 2014 at 3 p.m. on Sunday, Sept.
-7, in the University Chapel.
+The University marks the beginning of each academic year with Opening Exercises which is held in 2016 at 3 p.m. on Sunday, Sept.
+11, in the University Chapel.
 The annual interfaith service includes an address by President Christopher L. Eisgruber, and the recognition of academic achievements of undergraduate students.
-(See the story on the University's homepage: "Opening Exercises marks start of year.")
+(See the story on the University's homepage from 2015: "Opening Exercises marks start of year.")

 Freshmen enter the chapel with classmates in their residential college and are joined by Trustees, faculty, and administrators who process in academic regalia.
 Following the ceremony, freshmen participate in a "Pre-rade" walking from the chapel through FitzRandolph Gate on Nassau Street, officially entering the campus to start their undergraduate experience and to be greeted by fellow Princetonians.

 A video of Opening Exercises, along with other University convocations, can be found at the WebMedia site (these events are stored chronologically).
 On the day of the event, the ceremony will be broadcast live through the same website.